Introduction to business analytics modeling

 ● Out of courtesy for the professor and classmates, all mobile phones, electronic games or other devices that generate sound should be turned off during class.

-● Students should avoid disruptive and disrespectful behavior such as: arriving late, leaving early, careless behavior (e.g. sleeping, reading a non-course material, using vulgar language, over-speaking, eating, drinking, etc.).
+● Students should avoid disruptive and disrespectful behavior such as: arriving late, leaving early, and careless behavior (e.g., sleeping, reading non-course material, using vulgar language, over-speaking, eating, drinking, etc.).
 A warning may be given on the first infraction of these rules.
 Repeated violators will be penalized and may face expulsion from the class and/or other disciplinary proceedings.

 ● The tolerated delay is 5 minutes.
-Attendance will be declared on Moodle during these 5 minutes via a QR code provided by the teacher at each course start.
+Attendance will be taken via a QR code provided by the teacher at the start of each course.

-● Student should arrive on time for exams and other assessments.
+● Students should arrive on time for exams and other assessments.
 No one will be allowed to enter the classroom once the first person has finished the exam and left the room.
 There is absolutely no exception to this rule.
 No student can continue to take an exam once the time is up.
-No student may leave the room during an examination unless he / she has finished and handed over all the documents.
+No student/s may leave the room during an examination unless they have finished and handed over all the documents.

-● In the case of remote learning, the student must keep his camera on unless instructed otherwise by the professor.
+● In the case of remote learning, the student/s must keep their camera on unless instructed otherwise by the professor.

 Honor code

 IMT-BS is committed to a policy of honesty in the academic community.
-Conduct that compromises this policy may result in academic and / or disciplinary sanctions.
-Students must refrain from cheating, lying, plagiarizing and stealing.
+Conduct that compromises this policy may result in academic and/or disciplinary sanctions.
+Students must refrain from cheating, lying, plagiarizing, and stealing.
 This includes completing your own original work and giving credit to any other person whose ideas and printed materials (including those from the Internet) are paraphrased or quoted directly.
-Any student who violates or helps another student violate academic behavior standards will be penalized according to IMT-BS rules.
+Any student who violates or assists another student in violating academic behavior standards will be penalized in accordance with IMT-BS rules.

 Textbook Required and Suggested Readings